Santacubeten/server_sanglen/README.md

 *   **`README.md` (The Welcome Sign):** This is the first thing you see, telling you what the restaurant is about and how to use its services.

-So, in short, it's a small server that helps you manage your "todo" lists, clans, and surnames, stores them in a database, and even provides a nice instruction manual (Swagger) for how to use it!
+So, in short, it's a small server that helps you manage your lists, clans, and surnames, stores them in a database, and even provides a nice instruction manual (Swagger) for how to use it!